-DREAMSCAPES YOGA CLASSES
+DREAMSCAPES YOGA CLASSES IN SMITHS FALLS

 WHAT IS YOGA?

-The ancient Hindus and other cultures have always revered the sun, believed to be the physical heart of the world, eye of the world, and creator of all life itself.
-This outer sun or heartbeat of our Creator is really a manifestation of our inner sun, heart, soul, essence, or spirit.
-Each time we look at the sun or perform a sun salutation in yoga it can remind us of the eternal presence of our Creator or a higher power that is always there to nurture, warm and sustain us, and provide a constant source of energy.
+The earliest yogis were fascinated by the world around them, and were fed by a wonderment, awe, and reverence for nature.
+This is why we have postures or asanas such as sun and moon salutations, lion pose, tree pose, pigeon, lotus, and rabbit.
+Ancient cultures also revered the sun, believed to be the physical heart of the world, and Creator of all life.
+This outer sun is a manifestation of our heart, soul, essence, or spirit.
+Each time we look at the sun or perform a sun salutation in yoga, it can remind us of the eternal presence of our Creator or higher power, always there to energize, nurture, warm and sustain us.